kaisewhite/Insert-CloudWatch-Logs-Into-RDS/README.md

 ### Imported Modules

-The zlib.gunzipSync() method is an inbuilt application programming interface of the Zlib module which is used to decompress a chunk of data with Gunzip
+The [zlib.gunzipSync()](https://www.geeksforgeeks.org/node-js-zlib-gunzipsync-method/) method is an inbuilt application programming interface of the Zlib module which is used to decompress a chunk of data with Gunzip

 ##### Syntax

 ```
-zlib.gunzipSync
+    const zlib = require('zlib');

+    zlib.gunzipSync(buffer,options)
 ```